• Skip to secondary menu

 The door is reversible, not that it works inside out, but you can have the hinge on either side, which is a small feature but if you’ve always had your fridge open from one side and suddenly it changes…

-But it’s also good to have it properly align with the room it’s in.
+But it’s also good to have it properly aligned with the room it’s in.

 The power usage is reasonable and you get 3 drawers in the freezer, everything you could want for a fridge freezer in your garage.